Orestes: Orestes and Pylades

-In 1734, George Frederic Handel's opera Oreste (based on Giangualberto Barlocci's Roman libretto of 1723), was premiered in London's Covent Garden.
+In 1734 George Frederic Handel's opera Oreste (based on Giangualberto Barlocci's Roman libretto of 1723) was premiered in London's Covent Garden.

-L'Orestie d'Eschyle (1913–1923) is a French-language opera in three parts by Darius Milhaud based on The Oresteia triptych by Aeschylus in a French translation by his collaborator Paul Claudel.
+L'Orestie d'Eschyle (1913–1923) is an opera in three parts by Darius Milhaud based on The Oresteia triptych by Aeschylus in a French translation by his collaborator Paul Claudel.

 Sanctuary of Maniae

 Pausanias writes that at the road from Megalopolis to Messene there was a sanctuary of goddesses Maniae (meaning madness).
 Citizens said that it was there that madness overtook Orestes.